Course Overview

 Wellbeing: We have a dedicated Wellbeing team, with counsellors and advisors.

-Academic and practical skills: You will be offered consistent access to your personal tutor and the the academic teaching staff.
+Academic and practical skills: You will be offered consistent access to your personal tutor and the academic teaching staff.
 The small number of students allow us to create an exceptionally supportive environment.